-\begin{remark} \begin{enumerate}[(a)] \item Due to Proposition \ref{lemtrafSI}, the rearranged quantile transform relates a \((1+p)\)-dimensional random vector \((Y,\XX)\) to a bivariate SI random vector such that the dependence information in the sense of the conditional convex order remains invariant.
+\begin{remark} Due to Theorem \ref{lemtrafSI}, the rearranged quantile transform relates a \((1+p)\)-dimensional random vector \((Y,\XX)\) to a bivariate SI random vector such that the dependence information in the sense of \(\preccurlyeq_{ccx}\) remains invariant.
 Consequently, the strength of functional dependence is preserved in the sense that all dependence measures which are monotone in \(\preccurlyeq_{ccx}\) are invariant under this transformation.
-We refer to Section \ref{secdepmea} for classes of \(\preccurlyeq_{ccx}\)-increasing dependence measures.
-Our transformation extends the rearrangement of bivariate copulas in \cite[Proposition 3.17]{Ansari-2021} and \cite[Theorem 2.3]{strothmann2022} to arbitrary marginal distributions and to a multivariate random vector \(\XX\). \item For \(A={\overline{\Ran(F_Y)}}\), \((Y,\XX)\) and \((q_{Y|\XX}^{\uparrow U}(V),U)\) are minimal elements in \(\cR_A\) if and only if \(Y\) and \(\XX\) are independent or, equivalently, if \(q_{Y|\XX}^{\uparrow U}(V)\) and \(U\) are independent.
-Similarly, they are maximal elements in \(\cR_A\) if and only if \(Y\) perfectly depends on \(\XX\), which is equivalent to \(q_{Y|\XX}^{\uparrow U}(V)\) being perfectly dependent on \(U\).
-Since \(q_{Y|\XX}^{\uparrow U}(V)\) is SI in \(U\), the latter property is equivalent to comonotonicity of \(q_{Y|\XX}^{\uparrow U}(V)\) and \(U\). \end{enumerate} \end{remark}
+The reduced random vector in \eqref{eqredrv} is based on this dimension-reduction principle.
+Note that our transformation extends the rearrangement of bivariate copulas in \cite[Proposition 3.17]{Ansari-2021} and \cite[Theorem 2.3]{strothmann2022} to arbitrary marginal distributions and to any multivariate random vector \(\XX\). \end{remark}

 For a bivariate random vector with finite support, the construction of the rearranged quantile transform in \eqref{defyu} is explained in Figure \ref{fig:enter-label}.
-For a multivariate normal random vector, we illustrate the dimension reduction principle and the construction of the bivariate SI random vector \((q_{Y|\XX}^{\uparrow U}(V),U)\) in the following example.
-Note that we use the basic ideas in this example to study in Section \ref{secsufdimred} sufficient conditions for verifying \(\preccurlyeq_{ccx}\).
+For a multivariate normal random vector, we perform the dimension reduction and the construction of the bivariate SI random vector \((q_{Y;\XX}^{\uparrow U}(V),U)\) in the following example.
+Note that we use the basic ideas from this example to study in Section \ref{secsufdimred} sufficient conditions for verifying \(\preccurlyeq_{ccx}\).

 \begin{example}[Dimension reduction for multivariate normal distribution] ~\\ Let \((Y,\XX)\sim N(\mathbf{0},\Sigma)\) be a \((1+p)\)-dimensional normal random vector.
-In the sequel, we construct the bivariate SI random vector \((q_{Y|\XX}^{\uparrow U}(V),U)\) in Proposition \ref{lemtrafSI} based on the dimenion reduction principle in \eqref{definreacdf} and \eqref{defyu}.
+In the sequel, we construct the bivariate SI random vector \((q_{Y;\XX}^{\uparrow U}(V),U)\) in Theorem \ref{lemtrafSI} based on the dimenion reduction principle in \eqref{definreacdf} and \eqref{defyu}.
 Consider the decomposition of the covariance matrix into